mlazzje/gmail-dl-all-attachments-for-firefox/README.md

 Purpose
 -------

-This is a google chrome extension.
+This is a mozilla firefox extension.
 It permits you to download all files attached in a mail without downloading the archive created automatically by Gmail.
 My save button download each files separately.

 How to install?
 ---------------

-Add to chrome the extension available here: https://chrome.google.com/webstore/detail/better-download-all-attac/eehnjaacbphnfgipdcfeaepafihfhnkm
+Add to firefox : Coming soon

 Usage
 -----